THE FASH AND THE SPURIOUS: RIGHTWARD DRIFT

 It’s also basically just kind of fucked up that anyone might want to trivialise jokes about the murder of jews, but have you met post-internet artists??????

-TL;DR the antisemitic abuse they get is not OK just because you might not like their art projects, i think a lot of artists downplay the abuse Luke Turner has gotten because they don’t like the celebrity groupie nuclear optimism art thing and probably have a few other secret tory feels, art journalists are terrible at avoiding a slide into soft authoritarian politics along with the rest of MSM, racism isn’t edgy and ironic versions of it tends to enable more of it unironically, quite a lot of people in art wouldn’t give a legit shit if fascists took over.
+TL;DR the antisemitic abuse they get is not OK just because their art projects are shit, art journalists are terrible at avoiding a slide into soft authoritarian politics along with the rest of MSM, racism isn’t edgy and ironic versions of it tends to enable more of it but unironically.